abuiles/ember-101/working-with-javascript-plugins.md

 we'll notice that it has almost the same things we added to our **Brocfile.js**.

-Now that we understand how importing named-amd libraries works, we can remove the **import** for **ic-ajax** from the **Brocfile.js** and use it via the addon.
+Now that we understand how importing named AMD libraries works, we can remove the **import** for **ic-ajax** from the **Brocfile.js** and use it via the addon.
 Let's run the following commands and then stop and start the server.
 Everything should work: